-In 1919, Tesla publicly announced his idea for a supersonic airship that could fly 8 miles or 40,000 feet about the ground and make a trans-Atlantic journey from New York to London in little over three hours.
+In 1919, Tesla publicly announced his idea for a supersonic airship that could fly 8 miles or 40,000 feet about the ground and make a trans-Atlantic journey from New York to London in a little over three hours.
 But the best thing about this aircraft is that it was to be powered by wireless electricity transmitted from ground-based towers.

 The idea behind such aircraft is to virtually eliminate the use of airplanes to carry fuels on board.
-According to Tesla, multiple power plants can be built to provide virtually unlimited energy to airplanes, similar to how electricity is now supplied to trains over thousands of kilometers through wires.
+According to Tesla, multiple power plants can be built to provide virtually unlimited energy to planes, similar to how electricity is now supplied to trains over thousands of kilometers through wires.

 4. Teleforce Or “Death Beam”

 Another one of his military ventures came in the form of ‘Death Beam’ or what he used to call Teleforce.
-On 11, July 1934, newspapers announced Tesla’s new proposed weapon which would first accelerate mercury pellets to high velocity (via electrostatic repulsion) and then shoot beams of particles at intended targets.
+On 11 July 1934, newspapers announced Tesla’s new proposed weapon, which would first accelerate mercury pellets to high velocity (via electrostatic repulsion) and then shoot beams of particles at intended targets.

 He described that his Death Beam “will bring down a fleet of 10,000 enemy airplanes at a distance of 200 miles and will cause armies to drop dead in their tracks.”
 According to Tesla, the idea of such a weapon came after studying the Van de Graaff generator.

 These newspapers nicknamed it the death ray or “peace ray” analogous to other theoretical particle beam weapons.
-Tesla was, however, quick to point out that his machine does not fall in the category of so-called ‘death rays’.
+Tesla was, however, quick to point out that his machine does not fall in the category of so-called ‘death rays.’

 3. The Thought Camera